 This module will help you understand and evaluate the usefulness of research and evidence-based practice in order to apply the principles to your own practice.
 You will be introduced to theory to help you understand how supervision can be used to improve the health and functioning of organisations and the individuals, groups and teams who work within them.

 Module Four – Supervision Research and Supervision of Therapeutic Work with Children and Young People

 This module will help you understand and evaluate the usefulness of research and evidence-based practice in order to apply the principles to your own practice.
 You will be introduced to the systemic, ethical, legal, safeguarding and mental health issues in therapeutic work with children and young people as well ways in which developmental issues can be explored in order to improve the health and functioning of both the supervisee and the young people they work with.

 Students may choose to exit the course or continue to complete the

 MA Consultative Supervision course by studying a research Dissertation.

-This is a blended learning course, involving preparatory reading and distance learning, and seven experiential teaching blocks conducted on the following dates:
+This is a blended learning course, involving preparatory reading and distance learning, and seven experiential teaching blocks.

 On the block teaching sessions, you will have workshops that demonstrate creative approaches to practice, skills practice in small groups and group presentations.
 This serves to consolidate your learning from your practice in the field.